Olical/protobuf/README.md

 ## Changes in this Fork

+> Olical: This is just my attempt at merging together various forks to get all of the benefits in one pre-built package.

 Changes in Protocol Buffer's "syntax3" require some changes in the library to correct 'bug's:

 1. [mapdef.clj](src/clj/protobuf/impl/flatland/mapdef.clj) was failing at line 39 due to changes in the protobuf Java implementation.
 Specifically, messages are `Descriptors$FileDescriptor`, not the `Descriptors$Descriptor` required.
+2. Add additional persistent map behaviours
+3. Add support for default values

 ## Using Leiningen